PPP Round 2: How To Apply For A First Or Second Draw PPP Loan

 As a small business owner, the effects of COVID-19 probably hit close to home.
-Whether you’ve shuttered your business because of state laws or have had a decrease in revenue due to fewer customers, businesses around the world are facing financial challenges as a result of this pandemic.
-In the United States, President Donald Trump has taken steps to help small business owners through this challenging time, such as the passage of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+Whether you’ve shuttered your business because of state laws or have had a decrease in revenue due to fewer customers, businesses worldwide are facing financial challenges as a result of this pandemic.
+In the United States, President Donald Trump has taken steps to help small business owners through this challenging time, such as the passage of the Coronavirus Aid, Relief, and Economic Security (CARES) Act in March 2020.
+A provision in the CARES Act was the Paycheck Protection Program, which provided eligible small business owners with forgivable loans up to $10 million.

-One provision of the CARES Act that has gained a lot of attention nationwide is the Paycheck Protection Program (PPP).
-This program has received an overwhelming response from small business owners.
-If you own a small business and have employees on your payroll, the PPP loan may be beneficial for you.
+Whether you missed out on the first round or you were able to get much-needed funding for your business last summer, this post is for you.
+This article focuses on the newly-reopened PPP and what steps to take to get funded.
+If you own a small business and have employees on your payroll, the PPP loan may benefit you.
 Keep reading to learn more about this program, how to know if you qualify, and how to navigate the application process with ease.

 Table of Contents